galleryaboutWorkshopspurchasecontactmailing listLinksarticlesBlogwhats new

 Once you have decided on a camera body, you will need to decide what lens or lenses to buy.
 The choice of which lenses to buy depends largely upon what subject matter you are most interested in.
 For example, to get started in bird photography you will need an auto-focusing lens of at least 300mm.
 Nature photographers that are interested in landscapes will likely want to purchase a lens that is wider than 28mm.
 Those interested in the world of miniature subjects such as insects and frogs will likely want a dedicated macro lens.

-As of July 2013 my new primary lens.
+My primary lens.
 For me the weight savings and minimum focus distance of the new lens made it attractive enough to trade in my old 500mm for.
-Hopefully it will be a great lens for me for years to come!

 NOTE - I have recently sold my beloved 500mm for the new 600mm lens.